Categories

 Mamie Phipps Clark

 It’s Black History month and we’re taking this opportunity to shine an amazing spotlight on Black women in STEM.
 Bonnie starts us off talking about child physiologist Mamie Phipps Clark and how her Doll Study helped the Brown V Board of Education case.
-Show Notes It’s Black History Month!!!
-2018 UC San Diego Women in […]
+Show Notes Videos About The Gal’s Guide Podcast What if you could […]